Ideas-on-Stage/ideasonstage.com/content/news/2019-05-10-london-calling.en.md

 **What you will gain:**

-- By turning into these sessions, we guarantee that you will leave with at least two or three practical ideas, ready to implement in your presentations
+- By participating in these events, we guarantee that you will leave with at least two or three practical ideas, ready to implement in your presentations
 - Each person who completes the session qualifies for a FREE 1-hour discovery session with Andrea
 - You'll also receive a report that highlights the 7 most common mistakes people make when they create business presentations
 - Plus, access to the Ideas on Stage Presentation Scorecard: an online tool that scores your presentation skills in three key areas by answering 22 yes/no questions